oskariorg/oskari-frontend/docs/md/digiroad/digiroad-featureselector/featureselector.md

 Features get added to the grid when the user clicks on the map.
 Alt key can be used to draw a rectangle which selects all features intersecting with the box and control key can be used to select multiple features and toggling selected features.

+The bundle includes its own version of VectorLayerPlugin, which adds two OpenLayers controls to the map: SelectFeature and GetFeature.
+SelectFeature control is responsible for highlighting features on the map whereas GetFeature control fetches the features from the backend.
+It is currently tested only with GeoServer and WFS protocol.
+If requesting features via WFS the usual Cross-Origin policy of browser applies, so a proxy might be necessary.

 ## TODO

 * State handling